Samadhi-Weerasekara/crop_monitoring_system/README.md

 ## License

-This project is licensed under the MIT License - see the [ MIT License](https://github.com/Samadhi-Weerasekara/2nd-sem-final-frontend) file for details.
+This project is licensed under the MIT License - see the [ MIT License](https://github.com/Samadhi-Weerasekara/crop_monitoring_system) file for details.

 <p align="center">
-  &copy; 2024 Nimashi Dewanmini
+  &copy; 2024 Samadhi Weerasekara
 </p>